johnsie/Guides/Design-Patterns.md

 I will continue with my animal analogy, but this time I will be giving different homes to the animals we create.
 Eg. Zoo, Human Home, Farm

-For this design pattern it's probably imporant that you know what concrete and abstract classes are
+For this design pattern it's probably imporant that you know what concrete and abstract classes are and how they differ from interfaces

 ### Concrete Class
 Wikipedia: